 It is noteworthy that the projection equation of (3) is not invertible in general.
-Intuitively, the pinhole camera maps a 3-D world onto a two-dimensional (2-D) plane, and hence, the mapping is many-to-one and noninvertible.
+Intuitively, the pinhole camera maps a 3D world onto a 2D plane, and hence, the mapping is many-to-one and non-invertible.
 All points that lie on a line passing through the pinhole map onto the same image plane point.
 This can also be independently verified by the scale ambiguity in (3).
-Given a point on the image plane u, its preimage is defined as the set of all scene points that map onto u under central projection.
-It is easily seen that the preimage of a point is a line in the real world.
-Without additional knowledge of the scene and/or additional constraints, it is not possible to identify the scene point that projects onto u.
+Given a point on the image plane u, its pre-image is defined as the set of all scene points that map onto u under central projection.
+It is easily seen, that the pre-image of a point is a line in the real world.
+Without additional knowledge of the scene and/or additional constraints, it is not possible to identify the scene point which projects onto u.
 This lack of invertibility leads to some of the classical problems in computer vision, the most fundamental being establishing correspondence across views.